marioortizmanero/polybar-pulseaudio-control/README.md

         Color in which to format when muted.
         Default: 6b6b6b
   --notifications | --no-notifications
-        Whether to show notifications when changing sinks
+        Whether to show notifications when changing sinks.
         Default: no
   --osd | --no-osd
-        Whether to display KDE's OSD message
+        Whether to display KDE's OSD message.
         Default: no
   --icon-muted <icon>
         Icon to use when muted.
         Default: none
   --icon-sink <icon>
-        Icon to use for sink
+        Icon to use for sink.
         Default: none
   --format <string>
         Use a format string to control the output.